maduhu88/VSphere-Kali-Purple-SOC-in-a-Box/Differences.md

  I included an extra enclave for SOC analyst consoles.
 These systems could also be deployed within the same network as the IDENTIFY/DETECT/RESPOND nodes if desired.

-  1.
 ## Remote Sensor Integration

 I added steps to build and integrate remote sensors, based on the Hedgehog Linux distribution, a companion to Malcolm recommended by Idaho National Labs (INL), the maintainers of the Malcolm Network Traffic Analysis platform.
 This can seamlessly integrate with the Malcolm instance configured on the RESPOND node.
 The inclusion of the network sensors is completely optional.
 As of the writing of this guide, I am unaware of any port mirroring/spanning capability within Proxmox.

-**NOTE: To utilize the remote network sensors, you must have either a vSphere Enterprise Plus or vSAN license, and VMware vCenter as the steps involve creating and configuring a vSphere Distributed Switch with Port Mirroring capabilities.**
+**NOTE:** To utilize the remote network sensors, you must have either a vSphere Enterprise Plus or vSAN license, and VMware vCenter as the steps involve creating and configuring a vSphere Distributed Switch with Port Mirroring capabilities.